 The global wind turbine composite materials market valued $3,970.4 million in 2015 and is expected to witness a CAGR of 7.8% during 2016–2022.
 The growing government support for wind power projects, strict environmental regulations, rising need for energy security and energy independence, and increasing wind power generation capacity across the world are the key factors supporting the growth of the market.

 GLOBAL WIND TURBINE FIBER COMPOSITE MATERIALS MARKET, BY TYPE, $M (2012 – 2022)

-Wind energy is a clean and renewable source of energy.
-A high growth in wind energy adoption has been witnessed over the years across the globe.
-The global cumulative installed wind capacity increased to 369.6 GW in 2014, from 47.6 GW in 2004.
-A similar growth is expected during the forecast period.
-The significant growth in wind energy generation has created high positive impact on the global wind turbine composite materials market.
-The governments across the globe have different targets to fulfil their energy needs from wind energy over the next five years.
-Therefore, the increasing wind power capacity across the globe is indirectly fueling the growth of the global market.
+Wind energy is a renewable and clean source of energy.
+Over the years, wind energy has been adopted at a rapid pace across the globe.
+The cumulative installed capacity of wind power plants around the world rose from 47.6 GW in 2004 to 369.6 GW in 2014, and the growth during the forecast period is expected to follow a similar trend.
+The considerable rise in the generation of wind energy has impacted the wind turbine composite materials market positively.
+Many governments across the world have set wind energy generation targets to fulfil their energy needs during the next five years.
+Thus, the growing wind power generation capacity around the world is indirectly helping the market for wind turbine composite materials to grow.

 The key factors impeding the growth of the wind turbine composite materials market are uncertain economic conditions and high cost of composite materials around the world.